aframevr/aframe/docs/components/material.md

 #### Environment Maps

-The `envMap` and `sphericalEnvMap` properties define what environment the material reflects.
+The `envMap` property defines what environment the material reflects.
 The clarity of the environment reflection depends on the `metalness`, and `roughness` properties.

-The `sphericalEnvMap` property takes a single spherical mapped texture.
-Of the kind you would assign to a `<a-sky>`.

 Unlike textures, the `envMap` property takes a cubemap, six images put together to form a cube.
 The cubemap wraps around the mesh and applied as a texture.